PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 elements may change depending on the capabilities of the display.
 Many game engines provide a way to create overlay UI elements that scale in some way to the space they're in using a separate UI system.
-In Indigo we're exporting to JavaScript so it makes sense for us to use other web technologies for a problem that is already, ultimately, solved.
+In Indigo we're exporting to JavaScript and a browser (even in Electron), so depending on how we want the UI to look, one option is to employ more standard web technologies to do this work for us, i.e. HTML and CSS.

 Using Tyrian we can utilise HTML and CSS to ensure our overlay UI scales no matter what screen size we use.